WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-living.md

 | width | string, object |  |

 ---

-### css

-Sets custom CSS to apply styling not covered by other theme.json properties.

----
 ## customTemplates

 Additional metadata for custom templates defined in the templates folder.